- Must visit

 Ateneum Art Museum

-Finland’s best-known classical art museum, with major Finnish works and notable international pieces in a landmark building near the central station.
+Finland’s best-known art museum, with major Finnish classics and notable international works in a landmark central building.

 Distance: 686 miles (1105 km)